git-agnivoag/SNN-simulation/README.md

 # SNN-simulation

-Simulation of behaviour of Lapicque neurons and modelling of Action Potentials as Gaussian Pulses for different types of inputs.
+1. Simulation of behaviour of Lapicque neurons and modelling of Action Potentials as Gaussian Pulses for different types of inputs.

-Functions for plotting various phases and levels of membrane potential are added.
+2. Functions for plotting various phases and levels of membrane potential are added.

-Spike communication from  action potential in axon hillock of upstream neuron to post synaptic cuurent accumulation in cell soma has been modelled as upholding biological relevance.
+3. Spike communication from  action potential in axon hillock of upstream neuron to post synaptic cuurent accumulation in cell soma has been modelled as upholding biological relevance.

-Function for generating and visualizing custom made FFW SNN is also added.
+4. Created functions for generating and visualizing custom made FFW SNN.